ButternCream/Spotty/README.md

 !stop <id> - Stop the current channel from tracking anything or a specific playlist if the id from !tracking is specified !purgeme - Removes ALL of your tracking entries in the database !link <id> - Get the link of a playlist you are tracking.
-Get id from !tracking
+Get id from !tracking !random <id> - Gets a random song from the playlist specified. id can be from !tracking or the playlists id
 ```

 ### How To Use :question: